-- 6.14 Guidance in the PPTS states that local planning authorities should very strictly limit new traveller development in the countryside but also states that where sites are in rural areas they should not dominate the nearest settled community and or place undue pressure on local infrastructure.
+- 6.15 Guidance in the PPTS states that local planning authorities should very strictly limit new traveller development in the countryside but also states that where sites are in rural areas they should not dominate the nearest settled community and or place undue pressure on local infrastructure.
 Specifically, policy DM15 of the Local Plan allows for Gypsy accommodation in the countryside provided certain criteria are met.
-This includes allowing development that does not result in significant harm to the landscape and rural character of the area. - 6.15 The Maidstone Landscape Character Assessment advises that the site lies within the Low Weald Landscape Character Area, specifically within the Ulcombe mixed farmlands area.
-The Low Weald Landscape of Local Value (LLV), for the purposes of the Local Plan, is a landscape that is highly sensitive to significant change and is recognised as having distinctive landscape features: mosiac like field patterns, many of medieval character, hedgerows, stands of trees, field ponds and streams and buildings of character should be conserved and enhanced where appropriate. - 6.16 It is generally accepted that mobile homes comprise visually intrusive development that are out of character in the countryside.
-Where such developments are normally permitted, it is on the basis of being screened by existing permanent features such as hedgerows, tree belts, buildings or land contours, as required by policy DM15 of the adopted Local Plan.
-Consequently, unless well screened or hidden away in unobtrusive locations, mobiles homes are normally considered unacceptable in their visual impact. - 6.17 There is a public right of way immediately to the south of the application site and the site is visible from this PROW with minimal screening along the southern boundary.
-However, from further afield the application site is generally screened from views because of its location behind other parcels of land where mature boundary vegetation exists, resulting in the application being screened on four sides.
-Additionally, from more distant views, such as from Mansion Farm on Knowle Hill, the overall impression looking south across the landscape is of an expanse of woodland, with Pye Corner visible and some isolated dwellings.
-The application site and nearby gypsy and traveller sites are not easily recognised, if at all.
-It is accepted that views may change in the winter, due to less leaf coverage, but it is not considered a noticeable change due to the impact of existing sporadic developments in the immediate vicinity of the application site, including other lawful gypsy and traveller sites, on the landscape. - 6.18 Drawing no. 2022-1423v1-PropBlock drawn by SJM Planning titled Proposed Block Plan has been submitted with the application and provides details on the proposed landscaping for the site.
-The landscaping proposals, which also indicates slightly smaller parking and turning areas than existing on the site, includes
+This includes allowing development that does not result in significant harm to the landscape and rural character of the area. - 6.16 The Maidstone Landscape Character Assessment advises that the site lies within the Low Weald Landscape Character Area, specifically within the Ulcombe mixed farmlands area.
+The Low Weald Landscape of Local Value (LLV), for the purposes of the Local Plan, is a landscape that is highly sensitive to significant change and is recognised as having distinctive landscape features: the field patterns, many of medieval character, hedgerows, stands of trees, ponds and streams and buildings of character should be conserved and enhanced where appropriate.
+It is also considered to be a landscape that is highly sensitive to significant change, and it is a landscape that should be conserved and enhanced where appropriate. - 6.17 It is generally accepted that mobile homes comprise visually intrusive development that are out of character in the countryside.
+Consequently, unless well screened or hidden away in unobtrusive locations they are normally considered unacceptable in their visual impact.
+There is a public right of way immediately to the south of the application site.
+Public views of the site are partially screened by mature vegetation along the footpath.